Modern portfolio theory: Asset pricing

+Intuitively (in a perfect market with rational investors), if a security was expensive relative to others - i.e. too much risk for the price - demand would fall and its price would drop correspondingly; if cheap, demand and price would increase likewise.

+This would continue until all such adjustments had ceased - a state of "market equilibrium".

+In this equilibrium, relative supplies will equal relative demands:

+given the relationship of price with supply and demand, since the risk-to-reward ratio is "identical" across all securities, proportions of each security in any fully-diversified portfolio would correspondingly be the same as in the overall market.

-The above analysis describes optimal behavior of an individual investor.
-Asset pricing theory builds on this analysis in the following way.
-Since everyone holds the risky assets in identical proportions to each other—namely in the proportions given by the tangency portfolio—in market equilibrium the risky assets' prices, and therefore their expected returns, will adjust so that the ratios in the tangency portfolio are the same as the ratios in which the risky assets are supplied to the market.
-Thus relative supplies will equal relative demands.
-MPT derives the required expected return for a correctly priced asset in this context.
+More formally, then, since everyone holds the risky assets in identical proportions to each other — namely in the proportions given by the tangency portfolio — in market equilibrium the risky assets' prices, and therefore their expected returns, will adjust so that the ratios in the tangency portfolio are the same as the ratios in which the risky assets are supplied to the market.

+The result for expected return then follows, as below.

 Systematic risk and specific risk

 Specific risk is the risk associated with individual assets - within a portfolio these risks can be reduced through diversification (specific risks "cancel out").
 Specific risk is also called diversifiable, unique, unsystematic, or idiosyncratic risk.
 Systematic risk (a.k.a. portfolio risk or market risk) refers to the risk common to all securities—except for selling short as noted below, systematic risk cannot be diversified away (within one market).
 Within the market portfolio, asset specific risk will be diversified away to the extent possible.
 Systematic risk is therefore equated with the risk (standard deviation) of the market portfolio.

 Since a security will be purchased only if it improves the risk-expected return characteristics of the market portfolio, the relevant measure of the risk of a security is the risk it adds to the market portfolio, and not its risk in isolation.

 In this context, the volatility of the asset, and its correlation with the market portfolio, are historically observed and are therefore given.
 (There are several approaches to asset pricing that attempt to price assets by modelling the stochastic properties of the moments of assets' returns - these are broadly referred to as conditional asset pricing models.)

 Systematic risks within one market can be managed through a strategy of using both long and short positions within one portfolio, creating a "market neutral" portfolio.
 Market neutral portfolios, therefore, will be uncorrelated with broader market indices.